Terry Cook (archivist): Contributions to archival theory

-Cook's most noted contribution to archival appraisal theory was the development of macroappraisal, which he developed during his time at the Library and Archives Canada from 1975-1998 and received international acceptance.
+Cook's most noted contribution to archival appraisal theory was the development of macroappraisal, which he developed during his time at the Library and Archives Canada from 1975 to 1998 and received international acceptance.
 It is a method for deciding which small percentage of archived materials should be kept while destroying the rest.

 In 2002, he earned the Society of American Archivists' Fellows' Ernst Posner award.
 In 2009, he was named a Fellow of the Association of Canadian Archivists, and of the Royal Society of Canada in 2010.